 Electric scooters seem to be everywhere nowadays, which is why there has been a recent uptick in electric scooter accidents.
 While scooters look like nothing more than souped-up children’s toys, the truth is that they can be quite dangerous for the rider and for others on the street or sidewalk.
 ERs and urgent care centers have been pummeled with patients in the past few years who have been injured on scooters, including the popular ridesharing scooters that are now commonplace in nearly all big cities.
 And it isn’t just reports of injured riders; pedestrians are also being injured when scooter drivers drive into them, run them over, or leave no-longer-needed scooters haphazardly on the street, posing a tripping risk.
 If you or a loved one has been injured on a scooter or by a scooter rider, you have a right to seek compensation for your injuries.
-Contact our Mercer County electric scooter accident attorney to review the details of your accident as soon as possible.
+Contact our Mercer County electric scooter accident attorney from SMT Legal to review the details of your accident as soon as possible.

 The Dangers of Electric Scooters